 In addition to contract work, he has also completed a great many independent projects.
-Most recently, he produced a short documentary, Wetlands Matter, which was broadcast across Western Canada by Shaw TV and was shared on line by such organizations as Ducks Unlimited Canada, the Oldman Watershed Council, and Lake Winnipeg Foundation.
+In 2015, he produced a short documentary, Wetlands Matter, which was broadcast across Western Canada by Shaw TV and was shared on line by such organizations as Ducks Unlimited Canada, the Oldman Watershed Council, and Lake Winnipeg Foundation.

 Selection of Past Clients

 Parks Canada, BC Parks, Capital Regional District Parks, Islands Trust, Ocean Networks Canada, Organization of Eastern Caribbean States, National Resources Canada, and Department of Fisheries and Oceans.

 Please take a look at Rick’s LinkedIn profile for more details.

 Dawn Bronson, Superintendent, Manitoba Field Unit, Parks Canada:

 “I am pleased to follow up on the project we did together, developing a series of videos on energy efficiency initiatives at Lower Fort Garry National Historic Site that are now housed and available to internet users.